A common reference for defining Interaction Design are Bill Verplank’s drawings, one of the creators of the noun.

 - How do you know?
 What are the ways that you learn and plan (or perhapse, how we want you to think)?

-At the past, it helped a lot young interaction designers (specially from Ivrea) to develop the sensorium qualities of technologies, but if we want to develop Interaction Design as a strategic field in our society, we have to go further.
+In the past, it helped a lot of young interaction designers (especially from Ivrea) to develop the sensorium qualities of technologies, but if we want to develop Interaction Design as a strategic field in our society, we have to go further than this definition.

 First, let’s come back to the definition of the word “interaction”.